iammike/XCToolbox/README.md

 `pasteInto(toPaste: String)` Reliably uses the Pasteboard to copy text into an element
 `waitForDisappearance(timeout: TimeInterval) -> Bool` Waits for an element to disappear
 `waitForHittable(timeout: TimeInterval) -> Bool` Waits for an element to be hittable
-`waitForSwitchValue(expectation: Bool, timeout: Int) -> Bool` Waits for a switch to change value (can be useful if you navigate away immediately after tapping it)
+`waitForSwitchValue(expectation: Bool, timeout: TimeInterval) -> Bool` Waits for a switch to change value (can be useful if you navigate away immediately after tapping it)
-`waitForValueToNotContain(this: String, timeout: Int)` Waits for a value to no longer contain a string
+`waitForValueToNotContain(this: String, timeout: TimeInterval)` Waits for a value to no longer contain a string

 ### XCUIElementQuery Extensions